o221/powerBI-dateSelector/README.md

 * Filters reduce the scope on any level - Visual/Page/All Pages

  #### Start-up state
-  * Slicer opens in configured state
+  * Slicer opens in configured *pre-set* state
      * Today, YTD, etc.
      * or ...
 Can be synced with last  page viewed
-     * With pre-set range there's no sync across pages
+     * With *pre-set* range there's no sync respected on the pre-set pages.
  #### Short cut keys
   * when slider is active use fast shortcuts
  #### Help